usefulmove/comp/README.md

 ---

 ## Installation
-The comp interpreter can be installed by installing the [`rustup`][2] installer and using the `cargo` build management system to build comp from source on your system.
+The comp interpreter can be installed by installing the [`Rustup`][2] toolchain installer and using the `cargo` build management system to build comp from source on your system.
 Detailed instructions can be found in [INSTALL.md][3].

 ---